leancodepl/corelibrary/docs/cqrs/pipeline/avoid_commiting_transactions_in_handlers.md

         projects.Update(project);

         // Directly committing the transaction in the command handler,
-        // which should be avoided
+        // which should be avoided.
         await dbContext.SaveChangesAsync(context.RequestAborted)
     }
 }
 ```

 In our pipeline configuration, [events] are published after the [command] handler is executed.
-This implies that changes on `CoreDbContext` will be committed before events are published.
+This implies that changes on `CoreDbContext` will be committed before [events] are published.
 In LeanCode Corelibrary, we utilize [MassTransit] for message broker interaction, employing the [transactional outbox](https://masstransit.io/documentation/patterns/transactional-outbox) concept.
 This ensures that messages are committed to the database before being available to message brokers after publication and the invocation of the `SaveChangesAsync` method on CoreDbContext.

 In our scenario, if the database fails after successfully saving changes to the project, the `EmployeeAssignedToAssignment` message won't be saved, leading to it being unavailable to message brokers and not sent.